Do I Need a Lawyer to Settle a Car Accident Case?

 TIP: Avoid providing a written or recorded statement other than your demand letter.
 These statements are designed to trip you up and hurt your claim.
 Your demand letter should only include the basic information and facts related to the accident and your recovery.
 Insurance companies can use what you say in a statement or your demand letter to deny your claim or undervalue your claim if you are not careful.

-What Should You Do If You Run into Trouble?
+What Should You Do If You Need Help?

-At any point in the claims process that you feel overwhelmed, frustrated, or do not know what to do, call our office at 816-203-0143.
+At any point in the claims process that you feel overwhelmed, frustrated, or do not know what to do, call our car accident attorney in Kansas City at 816-203-0143.
 While we want you to succeed if you decide to settle your car accident case without a lawyer, we also want you to know that our legal team is ready to assist you at any point you need help.

 An insurance adjuster may convince you that hiring an attorney is just a waste of money, but there are cases in which you can benefit from hiring an attorney.
 Some advantages of hiring a car accident attorney include: